sitmena/tamatem-sdk-sample/README.md

 After cloning this repo, please follow the following steps to get the project working:

 1. Go to Assets/Scenes and double click on SampleScene.
-2. From the Heirarchy panel, remove TamatemPrefab.
+2. Now go to the folder of the assets and double click on `tamatem-sdk.unitypackage`, which will extract the needed files.
-3. From the Project panel go to Assets folder then drag and drop the TamatemPrefab file to the SampleScene.
+3. From the Heirarchy panel, remove TamatemPrefab (if it exists) and add it again from the project panel.
-4. Now go inside the `Main Camera` from Heirarchy panel then drag the InfoText component to the Info Text field in Tamatem script inside the Inspector panel.
+4. Now go inside the `Main Camera` from Heirarchy panel then drag the InfoText component to the Info Text field in Tamatem script inside the Inspector panel and DataPlayerInput into the InputField.
-5. Click on the LoginButton from Heirarchy panel, drag and drop TamatemPrefab to the OnClick in the Inspector panel and choose `authenticateUser` function from Tamatem script.
+5. Click on the LoginButton from Heirarchy panel, drag and drop TamatemPrefab to the OnClick in the Inspector panel and choose `authenticateUser` function from *Tamatem* script.
-6. Repeat step number 5 for the PurchasedButton, RedeemedButton and RedeemInvButton then choose `getPurchasedItems`, `getRedeemedItems` and `redeemInventories` functions.
+6. Repeat step number 5 for the UserButton, PurchasedButton, RedeemedButton, RedeemInvButton and ConnectDataButton then choose `getUserInfo`, `getPurchasedItems`, `getRedeemedItems`, `redeemInventory` and `connectPlayerData` functions respectively.
-7. Now run your app on Android or iOS.
+7. Now run your app on Android or iOS to enjoy the full functionality.